trungdovan87/Oddle/README.md

 you can connect mysql:
 	mysql -h127.0.0.1 -P3340 -uroot -p123456

-3. run it TWO TIME (second run will init sample data for mySQL database):
+3. run it TWO TIME (second run will init sample data for mySQL) in DIR 'tdv':

 	./gradlew :tdv-gateway:bootRun